joomong/HFT-Research/README.md

 The full source code is written in C++ and is not open source due to its application for real market making purposes.

-Thank you for checking out our project!
-If you have any questions or feedback, please don't hesitate to contact us.